The Best Places to Visit in England (And Where to Stay)

 Looking for places to visit in England?
 From Cornwall to the Lake District, Plum Guide has you covered

 English holidays are memorable for their simple pleasures: toes in the sand, the smell of the sea, lungfuls of fresh air and walks over heathland to village pubs.
 But we hear you, there are a lot of places to visit in England.
-So Plum Guide has curated a list of the very best places to explore and stay overnight in the country.
-We are experts in this kind of thing, after all – but if you’re looking for more reassurance, just look at our professionally vetted collection of the top 3% of holiday rental homes in some of the country’s top locations.
+So we here at Plum Guide have curated a list of the very best places to explore and stay overnight in the country, doing all your hard work for you.
+We are experts in this kind of thing, after all - but if you’re looking for more reassurance, just look at our professionally vetted collection of the top 3% of holiday rental homes in some of the country’s top locations.

-Cornwall – or Kernow to the locals – is home to well-kept gardens, golden beaches and a legendary food scene.
-From the Lost Gardens of Heligan to the Eden Project, there’s enough to sate any keen botanist, while the Camel Valley Vineyard provides a place for getting sloshed tasting some of England’s finest wines.
-Tate St Ives will provide your cultural fix: something about the gorgeous light down here has attracted artists for decades, and you can explore the works inspired by the area here.
-Do visit Padstow for its pretty harbour and superlative food scene (Paul Ainsworth at No 6 serves Michelin-starred modern British food made from Cornish produce), but we’d recommend staying across the harbour in the rather more laidback Rock.
-Otherwise, another great option on our list of where to stay in Cornwall would be Port Isaac – it puts you in prime position for coastal walks.
-Plum Guide boasts several expertly vetted homes in Cornwall, whether you're after a rustic countryside retreat or the lovely Dune Cottage, which comes with its own private path to the beach.
+Cornwall - or Kernow to the locals - is home to well-kept gardens, golden beaches and a legendary food scene.
+From the Lost Gardens of Heligan to the Eden Project, there’s enough to sate any keen botanist, while the Camel Valley Vineyard provides a place for getting beyond tipsy tasting some of England’s finest wines.
+Tate St Ives will provide your cultural fix - something about the gorgeous light down here has attracted artists for decades, and you can explore the works inspired by the area.
+Visit Padstow for its pretty harbour and superlative food scene (Paul Ainsworth at No 6 serves Michelin-starred modern British food made from Cornish produce), but we’d recommend staying across the harbour in the rather more laidback Rock.
+Otherwise, another great option on our list of where to stay in Cornwall would be Port Isaac - it puts you in prime position for coastal walks.

 Mountain walks and wild swimming are two of the big draws for Cumbria's Lake District, a protected area of national park in the north-west of England that does pretty much what it says on the tin.
 By that we mean there are plenty of lakes (no kidding).
 Lake Windermere is probably the most well-known: get out on a yacht or a canoe for a deep-green, tree-clad mountain panorama from a shimmering watery perspective.
 Stay in a lovely country home near Windermere, or head to Grasmere for pretty stone cottages, riverwalks and to see for yourself why it inspired William Wordsworth so much.
 To truly disconnect, head to the North Lakes area for silent woods and motorboat-free walks on the water.